 Once you provide your services, you’ll submit a bill to either your patient or a third-party payer.
 Occasionally, you may actually submit your billing information to a claims clearinghouse that will create the bill and send it out on your behalf.

 The Health Insurance Portability and Accountability Act (HIPAA) covers healthcare claims transactions, so be sure your clinic remains compliant with the Electronic Healthcare Transactions and Code Sets Standards.

 A lot of providers use a billing software to prepare and submit their claims.
-The really smart ones use an electronic medical record system that integrates with top-notch therapy billing software.
+The really smart ones use an electronic medical record system that includes (or integrates with) a top-notch therapy billing software (hello, WebPT and Therabill).
 That way, they eliminate double data-entry—as well as the errors associated with it.
-If you choose to go this route, be sure your solution is fully HIPAA compliant.
-To learn more about selecting the right billing software for your clinic, read this article.
-In case you’re wondering, even cash-based practices need a great integrated billing software.
+If you go this route, be sure your solution is fully HIPAA-compliant.

 If you’re looking for a more hands-off solution, you could always outsource your billing to a PT-specific billing service whose team of pros will handle all of your revenue cycle management, including maximizing your reimbursements and minimizing denials.
 That way, you don’t have to think about beefing up your billing staff or staying on top of the often-confusing claims process.

 Your practice’s financial health hinges on your ability to produce clean, accurate claims.
 So, you’ll want to invest in a service that can submit your claims quickly and expedite reimbursements.
 You’ll also want it to fully integrate with your EMR, so you can ensure a seamless workflow and no-double data entry.

 When hiring an RCM service, look for one that has: